Andrés Zanini

-Raúl Andrés Zanini (born 18 January 1997) is an Argentine professional footballer who plays as a defender for Chilean club Deportes La Serena on loan from LDU Quito.
+Raúl Andrés Zanini (born 18 January 1997) is an Argentine professional footballer who plays as a defender for Chilean club Deportes La Serena on loan from Ecuadorian club LDU Quito.

 Career

 Zanini started his senior career with Primera División side Tigre; having joined their youth ranks in 2007.
 Although he didn't appear competitively for the club, he was once an unused substitute for a fixture with San Lorenzo on 2 April 2017.
 Zanini left at the end of the following 2017–18 campaign, signing for Acassuso of Primera B Metropolitana on 30 June 2018.
 His first appearance arrived in September versus Deportivo Español.

 In 2025, Zanini moved to Chile and joined Deportes La Serena on a one-year loan from LDU Quito.
+He renewed for the 2026 season.